Lagrangian uncertainty quantification and information inequalities for stochastic flows: Preliminaries on stochastic flows and martingale solutions

-Intuitively, Lebesgue a.e. \!\!martingale solutions consist of those martingale solutions of an SDE whose time marginals are absolutely continuous with respect to the Lebesgue measure.
-Absolutely continuous measure solutions of the forward Kolmogorov equation coincide with these time marginals of martingale solutions.
-Furthermore, the following holds:
+Intuitively, Lebesgue a.e.~martingale solutions consist of those solutions to the martingale problem whose time marginals are absolutely continuous w.r.t.~the Lebesgue measure.
+Absolutely continuous measure solutions of the forward Kolmogorov equation coincide with time marginals of such martingale solutions.
+For $\kappa_{t_0}= \delta_x$, $\Ps^{\kappa}_{t_0}\circ \Solm^{\kappa,-1}$ is the transition kernel~defined in~(\ref{P_phi}).